tori-f84/handmade-by-tori/src/products/3-heart-shaped-pendant.md

 Chrysoprase and stirling silver.

-This one reminds me of where the earthy water of an estury meets the bright blue turquoise water off-shore.
+This one reminds me of where the earthy water of an estuary meets the bright blue turquoise water off-shore.